• Skip to primary navigation

 Holding on – Centrifugal Forces:

 There are lots of “forces” in the world that make us do things.
 There is gravity, which is what makes things fall down.
 There is a reactive force when someone pushes us.
 And then there is something called a “centrifugal force”.
-When something is rotating around itself or an a central axis, a force is create which pushes things in an outward motion.
-This “force” is created by the fact that the round about is constantly changing direction.
+When something is rotating around itself or a central axis, a force is created which pushes things in an outward motion.
+This “force” is created by the fact that the roundabout is constantly changing direction.

-This is why you have to old on really tightly on a round about, else you would “fly off”.
-At our round about, you can see my daughter, Pip Squeak holding on tightly – she is on a “new design” round about, with a safety rail behind her.
-As the round about goes round and round, she is pushed against it.
-But she won’t fall off, as the rail has been place in such a way that it holds her in place.
+This is why you have to hold on really tightly on a roundabout, or else you would “fly off”.
+At our roundabout, you can see my daughter, Pip Squeak, holding on tightly – she is on a “new design” roundabout with a safety rail behind her.
+As the roundabout goes round and round, she is pushed against it.
+But she won’t fall off, as the rail has been placed in such a way that it holds her in place.

-Here is your expermiment: Take your ball and put it on the floor of the round about.
-Start turning the round about.
+Here is your experiment: Take your ball and put it on the floor of the roundabout.
+Start turning the roundabout.
 First slowly and then faster and faster.
-Can you see happens to the ball?
+Can you see what happens to the ball?
 [It will fly off!]
-Why don’t you experiment – what happens to a small ball (say a marble) vs a big ball (say a football).
+Why don’t you experiment – what happens to a small ball (say a marble) vs a big ball (say a football)?
 Will a banana fly off too?
-[It may not at first] Why not? [oooh now we have another topic friction….].
+[It may not at first] Why not? [oooh, now we have another topic, friction….].

 Part Two – Dizziness

-Basically, when we walk or stand upright our body is constantly balancing.
-It is figuring out how to stay up, without falling over.
-The way it does this, is by a clever mechanism that is inside our ears.
+Basically, when we walk or stand upright, our body is constantly balancing.
+It is figuring out how to stay up without falling over.
+The way it does this is by a clever mechanism that is inside our ears.
 We have some liquid, bones and fine hairs in the ear that pick up any movement and changes of direction.
-They send this information back to our brain, telling us what we need to do, to keep our balance.
+They send this information back to our brains, telling us what we need to do to keep our balance.
 When we spin round and round really quickly, the liquid is sloshing around in our ears and telling our brain what is going on.
-When we suddenly stop the liquid carries on sloshing for a bit longer making us feel like we are still moving, even though our eyes know we have stopped.
+When we suddenly stop, the liquid carries on sloshing for a bit longer, making us feel like we are still moving, even though our eyes know we have stopped.
 This makes us feel quite strange.

 Well.
 I think you have now deserved a trip to the playground!
 Have fun.